PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 pairs.
 If a dictionary is supplied then any keywords provided will be added to or replace the entry in the dictionary.

-The dictionary is then, if possible, reloaded with the values actually inserted in order to pick up values modified by rules, triggers, etc.
+The dictionary is then reloaded with the values actually inserted in order to pick up values modified by rules, triggers, etc.

 Note: The method currently doesn't support insert into views although PostgreSQL does.